 - House,

 - Houseboat,

-- · Mobile home,
+- Mobile home,

-- · Cooperative apartment, or
+- Cooperative apartment, or

-- · Condominium.
+- Condominium.

-To exclude gain under the rules in this publication, you generally must have owned and lived in the property as your main home for at least 2 years during the 5-year period ending on the date of sale.
+To exclude gain under the rules in this publication, you in most cases must have owned and lived in the property as your main home for at least 2 years during the 5-year period ending on the date of sale.
 Land.
 If you sell the land on which your main home is located, but not the house itself, you cannot exclude any gain you have from the sale of the land.